mmistakes/so-simple-theme/users/documentation/index.md

 * [Stan User's Guide 2.18 pdf](https://github.com/stan-dev/stan/releases/download/v2.18.0/users-guide-2.18.0.pdf)
 <span class="note">&nbsp; &nbsp; (GitHub pdf,&nbsp; CC-BY 4.0 license)</span>

-# Tutorials

-The Stan development team and many users have contributed tutorials aimed at introducing users to various aspects of statistical modeling with Stan, both in written and visual formats.
-These tutorials can be found at

-* <p><a href="/users/documentation/tutorials.html">Tutorials</a></p>

 # Case Studies and Notebooks

 Case studies provide longer, more-detailed discussion of various